77 Mac Room 201

 Vacation & Medical Leave Payout

-Individuals who terminate employment with Macalester, will be paid for any accumulated and unused vacation days up to a maximum value of one year's accumulation.
+Employees that depart the College after less than six months of employment with the College are not entitled to be paid for any accrued vacation time.
+Eligible employees that depart the College after six months or more of employment with the College may be paid accrued vacation time up to one year's accrual.
 The payout will be at the individual’s current hourly wage equivalent and pro-rated to the current FTE.
 Unused medical leave remaining at the time of termination is not eligible for payout.

 Transition & Final Check